ninaihde/dl-plasmid-classifier/README.md

 This project was developed within the scope of a Master Thesis at the Data Analytics and Computational Statistics chair of the Hasso Plattner Institute, University of Potsdam, Germany.
 It is based on raw electrical signals from Nanopore sequencers and classifies whether a bacterial sample, i.e. a DNA molecule, originates from a bacterial chromosome or a plasmid.
-This way, adaptive sampling of Nanopore sequencing data can be supported which substitutes expensive plasmid enrichment in the laboratory and thus facilitates plasmid sequencing.
+This way, adaptive sampling of Nanopore sequencing data can be supported which can substitute expensive plasmid enrichment in the laboratory and thus facilitates plasmid sequencing.
 The architecture of our approach is based on the [SquiggleNet project](https://github.com/welch-lab/SquiggleNet).